 This test collects cerebrospinal fluid (CSF), which floats around the brain and spinal cord.
-The fluid can be tested to see if there are any cancer cells in the fluid.
+The fluid can be tested to see if there are any cancer cells or infection in the fluid.

 The doctor will inject local anaesthetic into the lower part of your back.
-A thin needle will then be put into the space around your spinal cord and a small amount of spinal fluid withdrawn.
+A thin needle will then be put into the space around your spinal cord - you may feel some pressure when the needle goes in.
+Once the needle is in place, a small amount of spinal fluid is withdrawn.
 For some cancers, chemotherapy can be given into the spinal fluid after the sample has been removed.

 Does it hurt?